 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, or loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Radiation therapy can sometimes interfere with the normal growth and development of the child’s brain and body.
 Therefore, when possible, chemotherapy is used first to avoid radiation therapy.
 More information about long-term effects can be found in the Follow-up care section.

 Learn more about the basics of radiation therapy .

 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a child at any stage of illness.
 Children often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-A remission is when leukemia cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+As described above, a complete remission is when leukemia cannot be detected in the body or at very low levels, and the patient usually doesn’t experience any symptoms.
+This may also be called having “no evidence of disease” or NED.